jetsonhacks/installROS2/README.md

 # installROS2
-Scripts to install ROS2 on the NVIDIA jetsons
+Scripts to install ROS2 (foxy) on the NVIDIA Jetson Development Kits WIP

-WIP
+$ ./installROS2.sh